vkhazin/multicloud-courseware/paas-monitoring/lab-datadog-monitoring.md

 ## AWS

-1. To configure the integration between Aws and DataDog we will need to grant read-only access to Datadog app account
+1. To configure the integration between AWSand DataDog we will need to grant read-only access to Datadog app account
 2. Navigate to IAM from [https://console.aws.amazon.com](https://console.aws.amazon.com)
 3. Proceed to `Roles` and select `Create role`
 4. Select `Another AWS account` for the Role Type
 5. For the account Id enter `464622532012`, a no-secret DataDog AWS account found in DataDog documentation
 6. Enable `Require external ID`
 7. Open [DataDog AWS Integration](https://app.datadoghq.com/account/settings#integrations/amazon_web_services) to copy `AWS External ID`
-8. Paste the copied id into the `External ID` field in Aws Console
+8. Paste the copied id into the `External ID` field in AWSConsole
 9. Make sure you leave `Require MFA` disabled!
 10. Select `Nex: Permissions`
 11. Select `Create Policy` and it will open a new browser tab/window -&gt; `JSON tab` -&gt; paste the [policy snippet from DataDog](https://docs.datadoghq.com/integrations/amazon_web_services/?tab=allpermissions#datadog-aws-iam-policy):